watersalesman/BeastQuest/build.md

 either on the command line or in your `CMakeLists.txt`.

-If you wish to use a local [httpbin server](https://httpbin.org/) for tests, you can define the `BeastQuest_LOCAL_HTTPBIN` CMake variable.
+If you wish to use a local [httpbin server](https://httpbin.org/) for tests, you can set the `BeastQuest_LOCAL_HTTPBIN` CMake variable.
 Note that SSL tests will not be run in this case.

+You can generate code coverage by setting the `BeastQuest_TEST_COVERAGE` CMake variable.

 ## Example Project